Silent Sam: Scrutiny of UNC Police

 During 2017–2018, the UNC Police Department used an undercover police officer to gain information on the activities of campaigners against Silent Sam.
 This was discovered on November 2, 2017 when students saw the former "auto mechanic" in police uniform.
 The Police Department has confirmed this and defended what they did as "intelligence gathering".
 The use of an undercover officer was bitterly resented by some Silent Sam protestors, and was brought up repeatedly during later protests.

 The actions or inaction on August 20, 2018, of the UNC Campus Police and the Chapel Hill Police Department, which differed from their actions at the 2017 protest, have been the subject of many comments.
-As mentioned above, they will be examined by outside investigators.
+They were to be examined by outside investigators.
 One Chapel Hill officer was put on administrative leave with pay after his tattoo closely resembling that of a far-right group was seen during the Aug 20 protest.
 Eight persons, all of whom had been arrested, signed a document alleging police misconduct at the September 8 protest.

 A Community Policing Advisory Committee meets monthly to receive feedback concerning the Campus Police.
 At the August meeting there were 2 attendees, "who wanted to speak about Silent Sam".
 The September 11 meeting had over 75 participants and was moved to the Chapel Hill Public Library.
 Campus Police Chief Chris Blue was asked to leave slightly after the meeting began, and he did so.
 More than 20 people spoke, all of them critical of various police actions: "The people who are there being violent are the police themselves," said an attorney who attended.
 Several speakers alleged that the police were more lenient with demonstrators from outside the university than they were with student participants.

 At an earlier September 5 meeting on the campus, residents asked the town to reconsider its relationship with the Greensboro Police Department, whose Special Operations Division was called in to assist with crowd control during the August 30 protest.

 On September 20, 2018, about 75 demonstrators in front of South Building protested "police brutality" and what they called "targeting, harassing, and spying on anti-racist protesters."

 Reactions

 Critics of the toppling

-The pedestal remained in McCorkle Place without the Silent Sam statue until January 14, 2019.
+The pedestal remained in McCorkle Place without Silent Sam until January 14, 2019.